aidanby/aidanby.github.io/_pages/about.md

 I am interested in software engineering research, specifically in **mining software repositories, requirements engineering, and code testing**.

-My other interests include jazz piano, golf, and learning new languages.
+My other interests include jazz piano, golf, and speed running video games.

 ## Research
 Software testing is a complicated task that has previously been exclusive to experienced developers.
 However, with increasing demand for using software tools to solve business problems, non-technical personnel are joining in on the fun.